Content Moderation

 Detectors

-: detects content that mentions criminal activities, including theft, fraud, cyber crime, counterfeiting, violent crimes and other illegal activities.hate
+- Crime: content that mentions criminal activities, including theft, fraud, cyber crime, counterfeiting, violent crimes and other illegal activities.

-: detects obscene or vulgar language, such as cursing and offensive profanities.sexual
+- Profanity: obscene or vulgar language, such as cursing and offensive profanities.

-: detects sexually explicit or commercial sexual content, including sex education and wellness materials.violence
+- Sexual: sexually explicit or commercial sexual content, including sex education and wellness materials.

-: detects content describing acts of violence, physical injury, death, self-harm or accidents.weapons
+- Violence: content describing acts of violence, physical injury, death, self-harm or accidents.

-You can also create custom content moderation detectors to flag any trigger words or phrases you wish using policies.
+You can also create custom content moderation guardrails within AI Guardrails to flag any other content type, or specific trigger words or phrases.

 Crime and illicit activity

 Text that discusses or mentions illicit activity.
-This includes activities such as fraud, terrorism, criminal planning, cyber crimes (e.g., phishing, hacking, piracy), extraction of confidential information, illegal drug activity, child exploitation and abuse, human trafficking, counterfeiting, harassment, stalking, blackmail and violent crimes (e.g. murdering).
+This includes activities such as fraud, terrorism, criminal planning, cyber crimes (e.g., phishing, hacking, piracy), extraction of confidential information, illegal drug activity, child exploitation and abuse, human trafficking, counterfeiting, stalking, blackmail and violent crimes (e.g. murder).

 Hate speech and harassment

-Hate speech and harassment includes any content that expresses, incites, or promotes harassing language directed at any target.
-This includes, but is not limited to, harassment content that involves violence or harm toward any target, and discrimination through the use of slurs.
+Hate speech and harassment includes any content that expresses, incites, or promotes harassing language directed at identity groups or their members.
+This includes, but is not limited to, content that involves violence or harm toward a protected group, and discrimination through the use of slurs.

 Harassment and Hate speech does not include: